CheranIonut/Proiect_Final_Vinted_QA/README.md

 Testing Project for Vinted

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application
+The scope of the final project for ITF Manual Testing Course is to use all the gained knowledge through the course and apply it in practice, using a live application.

 Application under test: Vinted

 Tools used: Jira, Zephyr Squad.

-Functional specification sof two modules:
+Functional specification of two modules:

 - Buy Module
 - Sell Module

-The below stories were created in Jira and describes the functional specifications of the Buy module, for which the final project is performed upon.
+The following 5 stories were created in Jira and describe the functional specifications of the Buy module, for which the final project is being performed.

+1. Search and filter items
+2. View images and item details
+3. Save items that I like
+4. Purchase items using my card
+5. Receive order confirmation on email

+The following 4 stories were created in Jira and describe the functional specifications of the Sell module, for which the final project is being performed.

+6. List and sell items
+7. Add information for my item and upload photos
+8. Receive a confirmation after successfully listing an item
+9. Promote a listed item

 Here you can find the release that was created for this project:

-**(inserati aici o poza cu release-ul pe care l-ati creat in jira.
-Atentie, release-ul nu va contine si teste, ci doar epic-uri, story-uri, task-uri, subtaskuri si bug-uri)**

 <h2>Testing process</h2>